-As you saw, different brewing methods call for different ratios.
-But there are too many of them to remember, so here’s a chart showing the most common ratios for popular brewing methods.
+As you saw, different methods call for different coffee to water ratios.
+But there are too many of them to remember, so here’s a chart showing the most common coffee brewed with ratios for popular brewing methods.

 The amount of beans and water required might vary from one method to the next.
 But the key ingredient — coffee beans — always remains the same.

-Yet, the coffee beans can exhibit different flavor notes based on their origin and roast profile.
-So even if you use the same brewer, you’ll probably need to fine-tune your brewing parameters to extract all the right flavors from a new bag of beans.
+Yet, the coffee beans can exhibit different flavour notes based on their origin and roast profile.
+So even if you use the same brewer, you’ll probably need to fine-tune your brewing parameters to extract all the right flavours from a new bag of beans.

 How to adjust your brew & make it taste perfect

-The coffee brewing process is a simple matter of mixing coffee with hot water and extracting the desirable flavors.
+The coffee brewing process is a simple matter of mixing coffee with hot water and extracting the desirable flavours.

-Less than a quarter of the total coffee grounds contribute to the amazing aroma and fantastic flavors in your final brew.
+Less than a quarter of the total coffee grounds contribute to the amazing aroma and fantastic flavours in your final brew.
 The remaining is thrown out with the used coffee grounds.

-Earlier in this article, we talked about how the coffee ratio is responsible for your drink’s strength and how extraction affects the taste.
+Earlier in this article, we talked about how the coffee ratio is responsible for your drink’s strength and how extraction affects the taste of brewed coffee.
 So let’s dive into how to adjust the extraction and make your coffee taste better.